The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Dark energy models

 \section{Dark energy models}

-In this section, we consider three different models of dark energy, starting from two phenomenological frameworks—the $w$CDM and a simplified version of the $w_0w_a$CDM model—and concluding with a new theoretical model for dark energy.
+In this analysis, we further demonstrate how the effective running Hubble constant can discriminate among different dark energy scenarios by using the data available from a binned Supernovae data analysis as in \citet{dainotti2021, dainotti2022, dainotti_Master}.
+We consider three different models of dark energy, starting from two phenomenological frameworks, i.e. the $w$CDM and a simplified version of the $w_0w_a\mathrm{CDM}$ model, and concluding with a new theoretical model for dark energy.
+Each model incorporates only three free parameters, $\Omega_{m0}$, $H_0$ and one additional parameter, i.e. $w$, characterizing the nature of dark energy, due to inherent constraints in binned analyses (see \citet{dainotti_Master, montani-carlevaro-dainotti2024, montani-carlevaro-dainotti2025}).